colurw/pandora_NLP/readme.md

 # pandora_NLP

-Deep learning models can be critised for taking a 'black box' approach to modelling data.
-Whilst we can judge the accuracy of their outputs, the lack of information available about the process that derives them leads to wariness about some aspects of their use.
+Deep learning models can be criticised for taking a 'black box' approach to modelling data.
+Whilst one can judge the accuracy of their outputs, the lack of information available about the process that derives them leads to wariness about some aspects of their use.
 For example, studying whether discriminatory biases exist deep within a model can be difficult.

-In some cases it might be possible to peek inside this box and understand what internal representions (concepts) the algorithm is using to make its inferences.
+In some cases, it might be possible to peek inside this box and understand what internal representations (concepts) the algorithm is using to make its inferences.
-Ideally, this would mean understanding what each network node is representing, and its contribution to the network's final output.
+Ideally, this would mean understanding what each network node represents in the feature map at that point, and its contribution to the network's final output.

 ## Bug Or Feature